LiMinggang/madedit-mod/README.txt

-9.New: Tool button for Numbering(Insert incremental numbers) 10.New: Update preview while editing initial number in Numbering dialog 11.New: Config item for Quick Search bar in option dialog 12.New: Refactor of popup memu
+9.New: Tool button for Numbering(Insert incremental numbers) 10.New: Update preview while editing initial number in Numbering dialog 11.New: Config item for Quick Search bar in option dialog 12.New: Refactor of popup memu/toolbar code

 13.Fix: Assertion failure MadEditFrame.cpp:3403
 14.Fix: Rollback changes in Search/Replace(since 0.3.5)